 The tour starts in Fügen in the Zillertal valley, continues on to Hippach and into the Lake Achensee region.
 The Tirolean nature and national singers ensured that the song from Tirol spread across the globe.
 That’s what the three Tirolean Silent Night locations commemorate.

-There are also three Silent Night locations in Upper Austria: The tour takes you from Hochburg-Ach to Ried im Innkreis and all the way to Steyr.
+There are also two Silent Night locations in Upper Austria: The tour takes you from Hochburg-Ach to Ried im Innkreis.

 - Culinary Silent Night tour through all three Federal States